 Aluminum is among the most popular materials for cookware thanks to its affordability and superb heat distribution.
-However, many people steer clear of aluminum cookware due to concerns about the health risks it may pose.
+However, some people steer clear of aluminum cookware due to concerns about the health risks it may pose.

-Is Aluminum Cookware Safe?
+Are Aluminum Pans Safe?

 What is Aluminum and How Are We Exposed to It?